Quick Navigation

 Most commonly, guinea pigs make a chattering sound when you introduce them to each other, especially inside a cage.

-The chattering sound will mean that they are alert and ready to attack each other and show their dominance.
-If you hear this sound, make sure to separate them immediately, or it may result in a fight.
+If you hear this sound, separate them immediately, or it may result in a fight.

 Rumbling